 About the Program

-The Department of Journalism and Creative Media offers a Masters of Arts degree in journalism.
+The Department of Journalism and Creative Media offers three options to earn a Masters of Arts degree in journalism.
 Students work closely with a faculty dedicated to the principles and practices of sound journalism and scholarly inquiry.
 All options require 31 credit hours.

 The research track allows you to study and think critically about journalism from a variety of scholarly approaches.
 You will explore news and its role in society, factors that shape journalists’ decisions, the history of journalism and the legal and ethical implications of journalism.
 This two-year option is highly customizable and allows for 12 hours of elective credit that can be taken across disciplines.

 A professional option is also available entirely online for students who wish to have flexibility in completing their coursework around their everyday lives.
 Interested students can visit the Journalism Bama by Distance website.
 Here is a testimonial about how the program works: Bama By Distance

 Admission to graduate work in the Program of Journalism requires a 3.0 or higher undergraduate grade point average (on a 4.0 scale).
-All those interested in being admitted into the program must apply for admission to the Graduate School of the University of Alabama the semester prior to their anticipated start date.
+All those interested in being admitted into the program must apply for admission to the Graduate School of the University of Alabama the semester before their anticipated start date.